wiseman-timelord/Chat-Gradio-Gguf/README.md

 - [Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF](https://huggingface.co/Novaciano/Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF) - Tested and somewhat good, fast Nsfw Chat model in GGUF format, filename `Llama-3.2-3b-NSFW_Aesir_Uncensored.gguf`.

 ## Development
-- Testing and bugfixing, required for all features of main program.
 - Possibly we need options to turn off advanced features like RAG, idk, needs assessment, would no rag disable attach file options?
 In which case the button for attach files would be shown dynamically.
 - The session history column needs to be 2/3 its current width.
 - It needs a `n_batch` dropdown in configuration in the row of options starting with temperature, and it should be after `Context Window`, labelled `Batch Size`, withe the options `128, 256, 512, 1024, 2048, 4096`, defaulting to `1024`, this will require again, line with + options in temporary, and a line in json for the variable, and possibly an update to the load/save/update config functions, as well as how it interacts with llama in the argument.